Get insider access

 -18.21 dB

 The integrated mic's recording quality is mediocre.
-Your voice sounds muffled, a bit unnatural, and lacking detail.
-However, whoever's on the other end of the line should still be able to understand you.
+Your voice sounds muffled, a bit unnatural, and lacks detail.
+However, whoever's on the other end can still understand you.

 6.7